-Less 'visual' elements were not found to have the same value impact.
-One explanation for this is that buyers and tenants often make decisions and place bid prices based on very limited inspections; valuers have neither the time within their instruction constraints, nor in some cases. the skills, to assess energy implications of some less obvious features such as a boiler's age or particular brand.
+However, less 'visual' elements were not found to have the same value impact.
+One explanation for this is that buyers and tenants often make decisions and place bid prices based on very limited inspections; further valuers have neither the time within their instruction constraints, nor in some cases, the skills, to assess energy implications of some less obvious features such as the age, and specification of boilers.
 This skills and knowledge issue varied depending on the educational background and training of the valuer.
-Whilst all have a 'base line' knowledge, in general there is limited core training in energy efficiency or building services.
+Whilst all have a 'base line' knowledge, in general there is core limited training in energy efficiency or building services.